 COURSE EXPECTATIONS: AP Capstone Research is appropriate for students who have achieved excellence in their AP Capstone Seminar class and are motivated.
 Students should be avid readers and writers.
 They will be expected to read and interpret challenging texts both in class and independently.
 For students and parents unsure about the suitability of the course, consultation with the Department Chair and School Counselor is recommended.
 PLEASE NOTE: Students who complete AP Capstone Seminar are invited to take AP Capstone Research in their 11th or 12th grade.
 Upon successful completion of both courses, students will receive an AP Capstone certificate.
 Those students who complete both courses, in addition to earning a 3 or better on 4 or more other AP exams will be awarded with the prestigious AP Capstone Diploma.
-PREREQUISITE: AP Capstone Seminar (see page 77 for course details) Teacher recommendation is suggested.
+PREREQUISITE: AP Capstone Seminar (see page 80 for course details) Teacher recommendation is suggested.
 Without teacher recommendation, consultation with Department Chair and School Counselor is necessary.
-See Research Flow Chart on Page 146 for suggested research pathways.
+See Research Flow Chart on Page 140 for suggested research pathways.

 This course fulfills the POB graduation requirement for public speaking.

 Science Department

-Mrs. Joyce Barry, Chairperson
+Dr. Joyce Barry, Chairperson

 Science, Research & Technology, K-12

 jbarry@pobschools.org 516-434-3191

-SCIENCE

-Students pursuing Accelerated / Honors classes are encouraged

-to take Independent Research

-Accelerated

-AP Chem

--Forensic Science ## -Health Related Careers @ LIU EARTH AND SPACE SCIENCE REGENTS + LAB COURSE #: 403-1, 403-2 CREDIT: 1
+EARTH AND SPACE SCIENCE REGENTS + LAB COURSE #: 40

+COURSE #: 403-1, 403-2 CREDIT: 1

 COURSE DESCRIPTION:

 Earth Science is a blend of many different sciences including: Astronomy, Meteorology, Geology, Hydrology, Climatology, Sedimentology, Geomorphology, Petrology, Mineralogy, Seismology, and Plate Tectonics.
 Throughout this course we will investigate these fields and the many processes that have created and continue to shape our planet, solar system, galaxy and universe.

-ASSESSMENTS UTILIZED: Exams and quizzes model the NEW NYS Regents and lab reports.
-Labsthere will be a variety of hands-on lab experiments performed in class.
+ASSESSMENTS UTILIZED: Exams and quizzes model the NEW NYS Regents.
+There will be a variety of hands-on lab experiments performed in class.
 Students are responsible for actively participating in the experiment as well as the completion of a written lab report.
-This course requires the successful completion of a written lab report.
-This course requires the successful completion of at least 30 credits of documented laboratory experiments as per New York State as evidenced by written lab reports.
+This course requires the successful completion of three state mandated Investigations in addition to 1200 minutes, 30 credits of documented laboratory experiments as per New York State as evidenced by written lab reports.

-1st administration of New Earth & Space Science Regents, June 2025

 SUMMER ASSIGNMENT: None

 HOMEWORK: Homework will be assigned and checked on a regular basis.

-COURSE #: 405-1, 405-2

-CREDIT: 1

-BIOLOGY REGENTS + LAB
+LIFE SCIENCE - BIOLOGY REGENTS + LAB

+COURSE #: 405-1, 405-2 CREDIT: 1

 COURSE DESCRIPTION:

 This meets the requirements of the NEW NYS Biology Regents.
 Students will be able to compare and contrast body systems and how they work together to maintain homeostasis of the organism as well as how other living organisms interact with their environment.

 ASSESSMENTS UTILIZED: Exams and quizzes model the NEW NYS Regents, multiple choice and short answer essay exams, lab reports, and projects.
-Labs - there will be a variety of hands-on lab experiments performed in class.
-Students are responsible for actively participating in the experiment as well as completion of a written lab report.
-This course requires the successful completion of at least 30 hours of documented laboratory experiments as per New York State as evidenced by written lab reports.
+There will be a variety of hands-on lab experiments performed in class.
+Students are responsible for actively participating in the experiment as well as completion of 3 state mandated Investigations in addition to the successful completion of at least 30 hours of documented laboratory experiments as per New York State as evidenced by written lab reports.

-1st administration of New Biology Regents, June 2025

 SUMMER ASSIGNMENT: None

 HOMEWORK: Homework will be assigned and checked on a regular basis.

-153
+PRE-AP BIOLOGY (H weighting)

 COURSE #: 414-1, 414-2

-CREDIT: 1

 COURSE DESCRIPTION: